kurokida/jsQUEST/README.md

 }
 ```

-Note that the response corresponds to 0.
+Note that the incorrect response corresponds to 0.
 Similarly, the function representing probabilities of correct responses (response = 1) in the 2AFC task can be written as follows:

 ```javascript
 function func_resp1(stim, threshold, slope, guess, lapse) {